pancongliang/openshift/operator/oc-mirror/oc-mirror-to-registry.md

-## Mirroring images for a disconnected installation using the oc-mirror plugin
+# Mirror an image set in a full disconnected environment using the oc-mirror plugin

 ### Installing the oc-mirror plug-in